kwakuemma37/Azure-lessons/README.md

          - 10,000 managment groups can be supported in a single directory
          - A management group tree can support up to six levels of depth.
 This limit doesn't include the root level or the subscription level.
          -Each management group and subscription can support only one parent.
-## Describe Azure compute and networking services.
+# Describe Azure compute and networking services.
 ## Describe Azure Virtual Machines
            Azure VM lets you create and run VMs in the cloud.
            It provides VM as an IaaS in the form of virtualized server and can be used in many situations.
            VM is appropriate when
-             - YOu need control over the operating system
+             - You need control over the operating system
              - You need to run custom software
              - You to use custom hosting configurations With VM, you have the flexibility of virtualized server without the hurdle of hardware maintainance.
            You can quickly provision a VM by using a preconfigure image.
 The image can have needed software configured in it.
-           - VM provide abstraction layer for CPU, memory and storage that can be changed without investing in new hardware whiles still allowing the environment to flexible and secure
+           - VM provide abstraction layer for CPU, memory and storage that can be changed without investing in new hardware whiles still allowing the environment to be flexible and secure
 ###  Scale VMs in Azure
              You can run single VM for testing, development, or minor tasks.
              You can group VMs together to provide high availability, scalability and redaundancy.